kennysong/Expedition-206/_posts/2014-01-14-List-of-Countries.md

 I will investigate the discrepancy between these lists in more detail later.

+**Note 4** As of Sept 28th, 2014, I have finished the existing list of countries.
+I have decided to continue with a few last disputed states, listed in the "other states" category of the United Nations system.
+These include: Abkhazia, Cook Islands, Nagorno-Karabakh, Niue, Northern Cyprus, Sahrawi Arab Democratic Republic, Somaliland, South Ossetia, Transnistria.
+Kosovo and Taiwan are part of this list, but were also previously part of my own list.

 ##Interesting Fact
 The group consisting of Africa, Asia, and Europe is called Eurafrasia.
 (Apparently [also called](http://en.wikipedia.org/wiki/Afro-Eurasia) Afro-Eurasia, Afrasia, or Eurafrasia).